10 Signs Your Law Firm’s Website Needs a Redesign

 Having a well-designed website is a great start to generating more leads, but it is not entirely the answer.
 Pairing your newly designed website with a successful marketing strategy will boost your lead-generation efforts.

-In the case that your marketing strategy is excellent at leading prospects to your website but not converting, there may be an issue with your website design.
-Make sure you are as serious about your law firm’s website functionality and design as you are about your marketing efforts.
+If your marketing strategy is excellent at leading prospects to your website, but they’re not converting, there may be an issue with your website design.
+Make sure you are just as serious about your law firm’s website functionality and design as you are about your marketing efforts.
 To improve your website’s impact on marketing efforts, conduct a thorough website audit to identify specific areas that need improvement.
 Make strategic changes based on the issues you uncover to create a more effective marketing platform.

 10. You’re embarrassed to share your URL

 Your law firm’s website is a direct representation and extension of your business.
 It’s often the first impression a prospect will have of your law firm.
-If you notice you have become hesitant to share your URL then there is definitely a problem.
+If you notice you are reluctant to share your URL, then there is definitely a problem.

-Your law firm’s website is a small look into your practice for clients and thus should be viewed as an investment for your business.
+Your law firm’s website gives clients a small look into your practice and thus should be viewed as an investment for your business.
 A talented web designer can help spice things up by telling your firm’s story, message, mission, and history in a unique and visually engaging way.
 It is essential that you take pride in the way your website presents itself.

 Takeaway